 We run a shared Post-16 provision with Outwood Academy Easingwold.
 All our Post 16 pathways are designed to provide structure and a challenging personalised learning programme.
 Every student in Years 12 and 13 will study a combination of academic or vocational qualifications that are linked to their future plans.

-The following qualifications are currently delivered in Years 12 and 13 at the academy:
+The following qualifications are currently delivered in Year 13 at the academy: